What is Flock Linkage?

 Unfortunately, for unlinked flocks, the genetic evaluation information available to ram purchasers is severely compromised.
 With this in mind, Sheep Ireland has a responsibility to highlight unlinked flocks where genetic evaluations are available to the public – €uroStar sales catalogues, the online ram search etc.

 Figure 1.
-Stars for linked and weak linked flocks will be displayed as normal as seen above.
+Stars for linked and weak linked flocks will be displayed as normal as seen below.

-Figure 2. €uroStars for unlinked flocks are displayed as below.
+Figure 2. €uroStars for unlinked flocks are displayed as below (no fill colour) with the message “Within flock evaluation”.

-Yes, rams from unlinked flocks will be eligible for the new SIS.
+Yes, if they accomplish the criteria, rams from unlinked flocks will be eligible for the SIS.